nevermined-io/docs-legacy/docs/architecture/specs/keytransfer/README.md

 To set up the asset metadata:

 For the files, the first file represents the key and `url` attribute contains the plain text key (probably have to change).
-These parts of metadata are encrypted so they won't show up publicly.
+These parts of metadata are encrypted so they won't show up publicly when querying the gateway.

 The public parts that have to be added to `additionalInformation` are